Skip to main content Skip to search Skip to main navigation

 Versatile sound with powerful mids and highs and a fuller sound.

-• Neck construction: Continuous
+• Neck construction: Neck thru

 Better sustain and easier access to the higher registers.

-• Fretboard radius: 12"-16" compound radius
+• Fretboard radius: 12"-16" Compound Radius

 Fast and precise playability in the upper fretboard.